shashisadasivan/SSD365VSAddIn/README.md

 # How to install the extension

 **Updated installation instructions** works for non admin users
-- Download the dll file from the folder
+- Download all the dll files from the folder
 - Create a new folder e.g. c:\D365CustomAddIns
-- Copy the dll file into the folder above
+- Copy the dll files downloaded into the new folder created
 - Close Visual studio & edit the file: C:\Users\<currentUser>\Documents\Visual Studio 2015\Settings\DefaultConfig.xml
 - Edit the following to the xml file
 ```xml